upsidedownmind/StringQueue/README.md

 StringQueue
 -----------

 Simple class to use String as Queues.
-This class mekes working with (simple) sreliazed content easy.
+This class makes working with (simple) serialized content easy.

 Example